 So much seems out of control these days, and we may feel as though we are completely forgotten and totally inconsequential in the mighty flow of events.
 Hebrews 11:3 has encouraging and faith-building instruction for us in this critical time of mankind's history.
 "By faith we understand that the worlds were framed by the word of God, so that the things which are seen were not made of things which are visible."

 The word "worlds" is translated from the Greek aion, meaning "age," in the sense of a period of time or a dispensation.
 It derives from a root that means "continued," and it is used as "world" only when "world" gives a better sense of a period of time, not the physical creation.
-It could be used if one said "the world that then was" or "the world to come."
+For instance, it could be used in the sense of "the world that then was" or "the world to come."

-"Framed" also appears in Hebrews 10:5, where it is more clearly and accurately translated "prepared."
-It means "to complete thoroughly," "to rule" (even "over-rule") or "to order" (by God in this case).
-"Word" is not logos, but rhema, meaning "revealed words."
-Finally, "made" is ginomai, which means "to generate," "to cause to be," "to happen or "to come to pass."
+"Framed" also appears in Hebrews 10:5, where it is more clearly and accurately translated as "prepared."
+It means "to complete thoroughly," "to rule" (even "to over-rule"), or "to order" (by God, in this case).
+"Word" is not logos but rhema, meaning "revealed words."
+Finally, "made" is ginomai, which means "to generate," "to cause to be," "to happen," or "to come to pass."
 It is not the word normally used to indicate God is creating.

 God did not forget Joseph, though at times his faith in God must have been stretched nearly to its breaking point.
 He was, after all, as human as we are and encompassed by the same nature.
 This should encourage us that God will not forget us either.
 We may seem like only a speck in the vastness of this universe, but we are the apple of His eye!
 And we know and are assured that He can bring His purpose in this age to its right conclusion.

 We can be greatly encouraged by Hebrews 6:9-20: